Screpuh/Divergence-Detection-in-Trading/README.md

 By comparing the lists of highs and lows for price and RSI:

 - We detect whether the price and RSI are diverging.
-- For example, if the price shows a high while the RSI shows a low (or vice versa), this could signal a divergence.
+- For example, if the price shows a higher high while the RSI shows a lower high(or vice versa), this could signal a divergence.

 #### **Results**